Forensic Light Sources and Alternate Light Examination

 Last updated:

-The reason ALS works is straightforward physics: different materials absorb and re-emit photons at different rates and wavelengths.
-A semen stain on a cotton bedsheet looks identical to a water stain under a room light.
-Illuminate it with 365 nm UV and view through a 400 nm long-pass filter, and the semen glows with the pale blue-white of aromatic amino-acid fluorescence while the cotton substrate does not.
-The technique does not create evidence; it makes existing material properties visible.
-But the analyst needs to understand which light source to choose, which filter to use with it, and what a positive result actually means before they can interpret what they see.
+ALS works because different materials absorb and re-emit photons at different wavelengths.
+A semen stain on a cotton bedsheet is indistinguishable from a water stain under white light.
+Illuminate it with 365 nm UV and view through a 400 nm long-pass filter, and the semen produces the pale blue-white fluorescence of aromatic amino acids while the cotton substrate does not.
+The technique makes existing material properties visible; the analyst's task is to select the correct source, the correct filter, and to interpret the result accurately.

 This topic covers the physics and engineering of the sources, then works through the wavelength-selection logic for the major evidence classes.
-The line between "picking the right lamp" and "understanding the physics of fluorescence and absorption" is thin, so this topic and the next (light-matter interaction) are designed to be read together.
+The spectral band definitions (UV-C/B/A, visible, NIR) and the E = hv photon-energy framework are established in light, photons and the forensic EM spectrum.
+The line between "picking the right lamp" and "understanding the physics of fluorescence and absorption" is thin, so this topic and the next (light-matter interaction, absorption and fluorescence) are designed to be read together.
 When this topic says "DFO absorbs around 470 nm and fluoresces around 565-575 nm", the mechanism behind that statement is in the fluorescence section of the next topic.

 Different forensic regulatory bodies have standardised ALS protocols at different levels of rigour.
 The FBI Laboratory's Forensic Light Source guidance (published as part of the OSAC Approved Standards suite), the UK Home Office Scientific Development Branch (HOSDB) ALS validation studies, the ENFSI Fingerprint Working Group guidelines, and India's DFSS CFSL standard operating procedures all treat ALS examination as a validated, reproducible technique, but the specific wavelengths, exposure times, and validation requirements vary by evidence class and jurisdiction.